 Frequently asked questions

-If your landlord isn’t addressing a health hazard, contact your local bylaw office or tenant services for help.
+If your landlord isn’t addressing a health hazard, contact your local bylaw office or Landlord and Tenant Board for help.

 Need help?
 Contact us today!